iso4free/spedit/README.md

 enlarged form.
 Only 16 colors were used in the palette.
 A custom file format was used to store the sprites.
  When starting, you had to enter the name of the file to be edited in the command line, after that a splash screen appeared with the name of the program on the background of the starry sky.
 After pressing any key, the user interface appeared.
-It was ugly and useless but working!
+It was ugly and impractical but working!
 For now, unfortunately, source code was lost.

- Nex version was made a year after.
+ Next version 2.0 was made a year after.
 Differense with previous version was PCX file format support.
  It was still useless.
 Sources and executable can be found in 'archive/spedit 2.0' directory.

  Two years later I tried to port SPEDit from Turbo Pascal to Free Pascal Compiler and compile for Windows.
  There was some changes in UI and support 256 colors palette but no mouse support.
  Interface language was changed from Russian to English.
-So it still was useless.
+So it still was impractical.
  Sources also avaliasble in the 'archive/spedit 3.0' directory.

 ![SPEDit v.3.0 UI](doc/spedit3.png)